At the end of each month, I report on the progress of my New Year’s resolutions (or lack thereof).

 3. Eat at least three servings of fruits and/or vegetables per day, six days a week.

 Done!
-Crushing this.
 I’m eating more fruits and vegetables than ever before.
 Pandemic dining has its advantages.

 4. Do at least 100 push-ups, 100 sit-ups, and 3 one-minute planks for five days a week.